davidson16807/tectonics.cpp/spike/grid/collignon/raster/vector_calculus.md

+# CALCULATING DIVERGENCE
 The naive implementation is to estimate gradient/divergence/etc. based on each individual neighbors, then take the average between the estimates.
 This is wrong!
 If dx is very small, such as where dy is big, then the gradient estimate along that dimension will be very big.
 This will result in very strange behavior.